Kemal Pasha dessert

 The dessert is prepared from a dough of flour, unsalted cheese, semolina, egg, water and baking powder.
 The dough is formed into small balls that are fried and then boiled in syrup.
 It can be eaten fresh or dried.
-In dried form it is often packaged in boxes of 24-50 portions.
-It is served with cream in winter and with ice cream in summer.
+In dried form, it is often packaged in boxes of 24-50 portions.
+It is served with kaymak in winter and with ice cream in summer.